tihyyti/ot-harjoitustyo/dokumentaatio/laihdutanyt_requirements_specification_v2.md

 **Activity Logging:**
 Users can log their daily activities.

-Each food item must have the following attributes:
+Each activity item must have the following attributes:
 - Name
 - Date,
 - Activity_count (as steps),